-Children with disabilities are often at risk for developing cavities (caries) due to:
+Children with disabilities are often at risk for developing dental caries (cavities) due to (1):

-- Insufficient saliva production (due to certain medications)
+- Insufficient saliva production or impaired salivary function

-- Limitations in performing oral hygiene (such as neuromuscular or cognitive disability that inhibits teeth brushing)
+- Limitations in performing oral hygiene: Neuromuscular or cognitive disabilities can inhibit teeth brushing.

 - Difficulty swallowing and oral motor hypotonicity